kuntau/ccpweb/_i18n/en/terms.md

 ### IMPORTANT

-*   Citycarpark offers for purchase the use of on-street parking spaces in the state of Wilayah Persekutuan Kuala Lumpur and under the jurisdiction of Datuk Bandar Kuala Lumpur (“Services”).
+*   Citycarpark offers for purchase the use of on-street parking spaces in the Distict of Jasin and under the jurisdiction of Yang Dipertua Jasin (“Services”).
 *   The types of parking available are:
     1. Daily Parking;
     2. Monthly Parking Pass and